logo

 6. Neuroscience

 Focusing on the brain, neuroscience is all about its impact on our behaviour and cognitive processes, including how we think, feel and see things.
 And, as such a highly specialist subject, it’s no surprise that neuroscience is considered to be one of the most challenging degrees in the UK.
-Combining chemistry, psychology, mathematics and physics, the subject requires a strong foundation of technical knowledge in some of the hardest A-Level subjects.

 5. Law

-According to statistics, Law is officially the hardest course to get a first-class degree in.
-It demands a lot of time from students, reading, understanding, and scrutinising various case studies and legislation from around the world – often looking at texts that date back by hundreds of years.
+It’s one that demands a lot of time from students, reading, understanding, and scrutinising various case studies and legislation from around the world – often looking at texts that date back by hundreds of years.
 You need to learn a whole new vocabulary and re-learn what it really means to be ‘right’ or ‘wrong’ in the eyes of a jury.

-There really is a big jump in terms of workload from A-Levels to studying for a degree in Law, and, it’s a subject which takes longer than most others for you to qualify – 6 years of studying in fact to become a solicitor or barrister in the UK!
+There really is a huge jump in terms of workload from A-Levels to studying for a degree in Law, and, it’s a subject which takes longer than most others for you to qualify – 6 years of studying in fact to become a solicitor or barrister in the UK!

-So you should really take some time ahead of needing to submit your university application to get some experience of the subject, either by trying to find time to shadow barrister or attending a Law summer course.
+So you should really take some time ahead of needing to submit your university application to get some experience of the subject, either by trying to find time to shadow a barrister or attending a Law summer course.

 4. Dentistry

-This is a straightforward degree option for those who want to pursue a career in oral healthcare, either as a dentist or dental nurse, like Medicine, dentistry is a longer degree than average running at five years in length, dentistry requires hard working and highly intelligent candidates, and can be a hard profession to secure a place at.
 Studying dentistry at university means you need to be prepared for a heavy workload.
 Assignments can include written and practical assessments, as well as coursework which you complete throughout your modules.

 In addition, your final year will focus on refining practical clinical skills, where you’ll need to focus on being able to diagnose and liaise with your team and patients effectively to provide the best possible patient care.